Open source. Self-hosted. No vendor lock-in.

 • Audit logging (JSONL)

-Preview
+Preview the console

 Ready to simplify inference routing?